A Data-Hungry World is Driving Demand for Wireless Connections

 According to data collected by the International Telecommunication Union (ITU), fixed telephone connections are decreasing while mobile connections are increasing, and both mobile and fixed broadband connections continue to rise.

-Telecommunication systems have undergone considerable evolution for both fixed and mobile/wireless systems to handle the increased volumes.
+Telecommunication systems have undergone considerable evolution to handle the increased volumes.
 Fixed systems have gone through over a century of evolution.
 For example, switching equipment has advanced from manually operated switchboards to mechanical switching, analog electronic switching, digital switching, packet switching, and routing.
-Today, digital IP switches are widely deployed throughout the world.
+Today, digital IP switches are deployed throughout the world.

 Transmission equipment has gone through a similar progression, from coaxial and twisted-pair media to TDM multiplexing, early fiber optic transmission, wavelength division multiplexing (WDM/DWDM), reconfigurable optical add-drop multiplexers (ROADM), and now the maturing Optical Transport Networks (OTN).
 The synchronous optical network and synchronous digital hierarchy (SONET/SDH) families of transmission products were the dominant technology for many years.
 But they have since given way to OTN, which carries the legacy SONET/SDH, DWDM, and most importantly, Carrier Ethernet.

 Early datacom network access consisted of analog current loops and, later, pair-gain systems.
 Subsequent developments included digital subscriber line systems (DSL), which run on an asynchronous transfer mode (ATM) physical layer, and optical networks, which may be active or passive in design.
 The latest service offering is driven with Carrier Ethernet, since it is the lowest-cost access technology and the language of the internet.
-Carrier Ethernet networks can be based on either copper or fiber optic cable, depending on where they’re deployed.
+Carrier Ethernet networks can be based on either copper or fiber optic cable.

 The mobile/wireless infrastructure used to provide cellular service has changed significantly in the last three decades, and these changes will continue into the next decade.
 Originally intended for just voice transmission, wireless networks have morphed into the primary access for the internet, particularly in developing countries.